karinikiritharan/Portfolio-Website/README.md

 # Portfolio-Website
-It's my first project on Github
+This is my first project on Github.It's a responsive personal portfolio website developed as part of my university coursework.
+The project showcases my skills in web development, including layout design, responsive styling, and client-side interactivity.